-HURD: We can.
+Mr. HURD.
+We can.

-MURRAY: It didn't take too long that time.
+Mr. MURRAY.
+It didn't take too long that time.

-So the positive of Operation Sophia would be that there be a voluntary reporting area in the Mediterranean that ships would provide some information, which is very similar to information that is put into the automatic reporting system, that it would help to verify the ship with the - with the Operation Sophia resources.
-Then the ship might be asked - a ship might be asked specific information which would help the authorities to - (off mic) - that, although we have some questions.
+So the positive of Operation Sophia would be that there be a voluntary reporting area in the Mediterranean that ships would provide some information, which is very similar to information that is put into the automatic reporting system, that it would help to verify the ship with the Operation Sophia resources.
+Then a ship might be asked specific information which would help the authorities to-[off mic]-that, although we have some questions.
 Because there's a limit to what the ship might reasonably be asked to do.

 One of the questions that you had was that some ships are reported not to respond to distress calls, and I have heard of a small number of reports of that.
 I don't know that it's been quantified, but it's one of those things of trying to prove a negative.
-It's not - the information doesn't really reach us about that.
-Clearly, as I've said, there is a strong tradition in the shipping industry of giving assistance, and it would be regrettable - (off mic) - very good reasons for - (off mic) - and ships were systematically and indeed the law.
+It's not the information doesn't really reach us about that.
+Clearly, as I've said, there is a strong tradition in the shipping industry of giving assistance, and it would be regrettable-[off mic]-very good reasons for-[off mic]-and ships were systematically and indeed the law.

-Having said that - (off mic) - UNCLOS recognize that there are reasons why a ship might not render assistance in that if - I mean, I'm paraphrasing the regulations exactly - in effect, if it's unreasonable or not actually possible for the ship for whatever reason to render assistance, then it should - it should identify that and why the reason is.
+Having said that-[off mic]-UNCLOS recognize that there are reasons why a ship might not render assistance in that if-I mean, I'm paraphrasing the regulations exactly in effect, if it's unreasonable or not actually possible for the ship for whatever reason to render assistance, then it should identify that and why the reason is.
 But if a ship doesn't participate and the details of the ship are known then the flag state the ship is registered with should be informed of that, and that lack of cooperation, lack of support should be then investigated.

-What we are doing to follow up and try to - because I think behind a lot of your questions was how could things work better in the future.
-Well, having recently returned from the recent - from the last SHADE MED meeting in Rome, one of the things that we are investigating is to run a workshop with various participants in that SHADE MED process which would maintain the momentum of the SHADE MED meetings with developing networks of people.
-We've already heard about the anti-crime agencies - Interpol, et cetera - and there are marine versions of those - less formal, but Maritime Anti-Corruption Network - so there are other groups who we feel could benefit from liaison where they seek to work with the SHADE MED organizers in a meeting in the - hopefully the first part of next year.
+What we are doing to follow up and try to-because I think behind a lot of your questions was how could things work better in the future.
+Well, having recently returned from the last SHADE MED meeting in Rome, one of the things that we are investigating is to run a workshop with various participants in that SHADE MED process which would maintain the momentum of the SHADE MED meetings with developing networks of people.
+We've already heard about the anti-crime agencies-Interpol, et cetera-and there are marine versions of those-less formal, but Maritime Anti-Corruption Network-so there are other groups who we feel could benefit from liaison where they seek to work with the SHADE MED organizers in a meeting hopefully the first part of next year.

-Onne other thing.
-We've talked about different reporting systems and mechanisms, and it is very important for shipping we fully understand the different jurisdictions that exist between the EU, NATO, and various individual countries.
-For shipping to contribute effectively and efficiently, there's a much-used phrase that is a "one-stop shop".
-But it really is important, and that's where the value of the RCC/MRCC comes in and - (off mic).
-But a ship going about its business, say, engaged, has to participate in distress-related work, is - has a single point of impact rather than being expected to know and to understand the differences between different people's jurisdictions, arbitrary lines in the water, et cetera.
+One other thing-we've talked about different reporting systems and mechanisms, and it is very important for shipping we fully understand the different jurisdictions that exist between the EU, NATO, and various individual countries.
+For shipping to contribute effectively and efficiently, there's a much-used phrase that is a "one-stop shop."
+But it really is important, and that's where the value of the RCC/MRCC comes in and-[off mic].
+But a ship going about its business, say, engaged, has to participate in distress-related work, has a single point of impact rather than being expected to know and to understand the differences between different people's jurisdictions, arbitrary lines in the water, et cetera.
 So the ability to talk to a single point of contact that may well then lead onto other contacts is important.